 All events hosted at the Port must be permitted.
 Existing tenants must apply for a Special Event Permit for any event that is not currently allowed under existing Port licenses or leases.
 Events that require permits include:

-- City sponsored events on the Port property (add link to jurisdiction map)
+- City sponsored events on the Port property

 - Bicycle, foot races and other athletic events

 - Private or public events on Port property paid for by a sponsor

 Several waterfront locations have their own events offices.
 Please contact the facility directly to inquire about using the space for your upcoming event.
 Visit Private Events for additional information.